Adillwma/QuantumHarmonics/README.md

 </div>

-To get a better idea of the error we can plot it as a function of n, the results show good agreement between simulation and anylitical results, a full exploration of the error as a function of the input parameters is given in [Appendix Section 2.1](#Appendix_stability).
+To get a better idea of the error we can plot it as a function of n, the results show good agreement between simulation and analytical results, a full exploration of the error as a function of the input parameters is given in [Appendix Section 2.1](#Appendix_stability).

 <div align="center">

 <img src="Images/outputt.png" width=1000>

-*The left hand plot shows the results for the first 100 energy lavels of our simulation compared to the analytical results shown in red.
-The plot on the right shows both the absoloute error (shown in green and referenced to the left y-axis) and the reletive error as a percentage of the true value (shown in yellow and referneced to the right hand y-axis.)*
+*The left-hand plot shows the results for the first 100 energy levels of our simulation compared to the analytical results shown in red.
+The plot on the right shows both the absolute error (shown in green and referenced to the left y-axis) and the relative error as a percentage of the true value (shown in yellow and reference to the right hand y-axis.)*

 </div>

 ### Wavefunctions
-We can also compare our numerically computed wavefucntions to their analytical counterparts to check that our simulation is working as expected.
+We can also compare our numerically computed wavefunctions to their analytical counterparts to check that our simulation is working as expected.

 <div align="center">

 <img src="Images/output5.png" width=1000>

-*Comparison between the first four simulated and analytically derived QHO wavefunctions and probability densitys.
-Although there is a phase mismatch to one of the wavefucntions this is not an issue and we find agreement between all the probability distributions.*
+*Comparison between the first four simulated and analytically derived QHO wavefunctions and probability densities.
+Although there is a phase mismatch to one of the wavefunctions, we find agreement between all the probability distributions.*

 </div>

 In this visual comparison we can see that the wavefunctions are in good agreement with the analytical solutions, with the only difference being a phase factor in one of the waves.
 This is to be expected as the phase is not a physical observable and is therefore not unique.
-This phase shift does not effect the probability density, which we find to be in good agreement with the analytical solutions.
+This phase shift does not affect the probability density, which we find to be in good agreement with the analytical solutions.
 This is quantified further in [Appendix Section 2.1](#Appendix_stability).

-Now we have verified our simulation works as expected, we can move on to visulising the wavefunctions and probability density of the QHO in more detail.
+Now we have verified our simulation works as expected, we can move on to visualising the wavefunctions and probability density of the QHO in more detail.

 <div align="center">

 <img src="Images/output21.png" width=700>

-*The left hand plots in blue show the simulated wavefunctions for the QHO corresponding values of* $n$ *from 1-9 with* $l=0$*.
-The right hand plots in red show the corresponding probability densities.
+*The left-hand plots in blue show the simulated wavefunctions for the QHO corresponding values of* $n$ *from 1-9 with* $l=0$*.
+The right-hand plots in red show the corresponding probability densities.
 We can see that the number of maxima in the probability density is equal to* $n$ *and the number of turning points is* $2n+1$*.*

 </div>